inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 requests to
 `GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` to check on the status of the aggregation job.
-If the aggregation job is not finished yet, the Helper MAY wait for the job to complete.
+If the aggregation job is not finished yet, the Helper MAY wait to respond until the job is complete.
 Once the aggregation job is ready, or if it is already ready, the Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

 If the aggregation job is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
 The